microsoft/fluentui/rfcs/convergence/root-as-slot.md

 2. Support references on every _slot_
 3. Supports Custom Elements on every _slot_
 4. Allows a restricted `as` prop on every slot
-5. stops using `getNativeElementProps` on every slot
+5. Stops using `getNativeElementProps` on every slot, will be used only for `root`

 ## Problem statement